The Evolution of Call of Duty Esports

 More about The Influence of Sponsors on Team Rosters and Strategies

-To further solidify their partnership, sponsors may also provide teams with access to training facilities, coaching staff, and other resources to enhance performance.
+To further solidify their partnership, sponsors may also provide teams with access to facilities, coaching staff, and other resources to enhance performance.
 This level of support can give sponsored teams an edge over their competition and help them stay at the forefront of the ever-evolving Call of Duty Esports scene.

 The Evolution of Tournament Formats